ngcheng137/first-deployed-project-blogging/README.md

   Tailwind CSS: Utility-first CSS framework for styling.
   Vercel: Deployment platform for the frontend.
   TypeScript: Used for type safety and better development experience.

+### Upcoming
+  Currently working on different feature of private blogs and journal where only certain person that has been accessed can view it.